gpskwlkr/protondb-check/README.md

   </a>
 </div>

-> <code>protondb-check</code> is a simple CLI tool which lets you check compatibility of your Steam games with Proton.

 > <code>protondb-check</code> is currently in active development stage, there might be bugs or other problems.

 ## Table Of Contents